datawire/ambassador-docs/docs/edge-stack/1.13/topics/running/aes-extensions/index.md

 ## The Extension process

-The various extensions of the Ambassador Edge Stack run as a separate process from the Ambassador control plane and Envoy data plane.
+The various extensions of the $productName$ run as a separate process from the $productName$ control plane and Envoy data plane.

 ### `AES_LOG_LEVEL`